Nevue Fine Art Marketing

 Original graphite drawing by Dave Nevue

-Dogs – Take many photos of your dog or friend’s dog.
+Dogs – Take many photos of your dog or a friend’s dog.
 Try to capture their personality and expressions.

 Doorknob – Vintage or modern doorknobs are great practice for perspective drawing and practicing your lines.
-Add the shadow the doorknob casts.
+Add the shadow of the doorknob casts.

 Eggs – Drawing eggs is a great way to master soft value changes.